appunite/conductor/README.md

   use Conductor
   use Phoenix.Controller

-  plug Conductor.Plugs.Authorize, "scope1" when action in [:create] plug Conductor.Plugs.Authorize, "scope2" when action in [:delete] plug Conductor.Plugs.Authorize, nil when not action in [:create, :delete]
+  plug Conductor.Plugs.Authorize, ["scope1"] when action in [:create] plug Conductor.Plugs.Authorize, ["scope2"] when action in [:delete] plug Conductor.Plugs.Authorize, [] when not action in [:create, :delete]

   def index(conn, _params),  do: #...
   def show(conn, _params),   do: #...